Packed voters and cracked voters: Packed and cracked voters

-This brings us back to the issue of identifying which districts in the plan $\dplan$ have been packed or cracked.
-It follows from the definitions of packed and cracked voters that a single district in $\dplan$ cannot contain \emph{both} packed voters and cracked voters: An Orange packed voter must end up in a majority-Orange district while a cracked voter must end up in a minority-Orange district.
+We now return to the matter of identifying which districts in the plan $\dplan$ have been packed or cracked.
+It follows from the definitions of packed and cracked voters that a single district in $\dplan$ cannot contain \emph{both} packed voters and cracked voters: A Dark-green packed voter must end up in a majority Dark-green district while a cracked voter must end up in a minority Dark-green district.
 So one possibility is to define a packed (cracked) district in $\dplan$ relative to $\aplan$ as a district containing at least one packed (cracked) voter.
 For example, in Figure~\ref{fig:ex-pandc}.A, there are six cracked districts (1, 2, 3, 6, 7 and 8) in $\dplan$ and no packed districts while in Figure~\ref{fig:ex-pandc}.C there are two packed districts (4 and 5) and two cracked districts (3 and 6).

 There is another approach to identifying packed and cracked districts that is in some ways more natural, but depends on a (partial) matching between districts of $\aplan$ and those of $\dplan$.
 It is not necessarily consistent with the above, bottom-up approach.
 It works by applying the transition matrix of Figure~\ref{fig:trans-table} directly to districts rather than descending down to the level of voters.
-So, for example, in Figure~\ref{fig:ex-pandc}.A, if Districts \emph{c} and 2 are paired, then District 2 would qualify as a cracked district.
+So, for example, in Figure~\ref{fig:ex-pandc}.A, if Districts \emph{c} and 2 are paired, then District 2 would qualify as a cracked district since District $c$ is majority Dark-green while District 2 is not.
 However, if District 2 is instead paired with District \emph{d}, then District 2 would not qualify as cracked.

-We end this section by illustrating, in Figure~\ref{fig:prec-vd}, the vote distributions for the various district plans depicted in Figure~\ref{fig:ex-pandc} along with the values of one of the partisan asymmetry metrics, the declination (see~\cite{declination}).
-The symmetry of the first three plans illustrates that the plans treat the parties symmetrically.
-In the fourth plan, one can see that the Orange Party loses six close districts while winning two districts overwhelmingly.
+We end this section by illustrating, in Figure~\ref{fig:prec-vd}, the vote distributions for the various district plans depicted in Figure~\ref{fig:ex-pandc} along with the values of one of the partisan asymmetry metrics, the declination (introduced in~\cite{declination}).
+The symmetry of the first three plans illustrates that the plans we have used for $\aplan$ treat the parties symmetrically.
+In the fourth plan, one can see that the Dark-green Party loses six close districts while winning two districts overwhelmingly.